CATcher-org/CATcher/docs/developer-notes.md

 ## Running E2E Tests

-E2E Tests can be executed by using `npm run e2e` which conducts testing  using the default `protractor.conf.js` in the Chrome Browser.
+E2E Tests can be executed using `npm run e2e`.
+You should see CATcher launch in an instance of Google Chrome, with some automated actions occurring on it.
+Note: Google Chrome needs to be installed on the machine.

+Unlike the production version of CATcher, we do not use the actual GitHub API in the E2E tests.
+Mock data is used to simulate the GitHub API.
+You can run `npm run ng:serve:test` to run CATcher in this "offline" mode (to further develop or debug the E2E tests).
 The following additional parameters would allow for further customisation,

 | Additional Parameter | Description | Full Command Example |